lesliecao31/SCENICAdvancedAnalysis/pages/independent_site.md

         advSCENICvis::specifcityplotting("x", "3.4_regulonAUC", "CellType")

-### Step 2: Identify and visualize differentially enriched TFs (fold change is currently arbitrary) between the two comparison groups
+### Step 2: Identify and visualize differentially enriched TFs (fold change cut offs are currently arbitrary) between the two comparison groups

         advSCENICvis::SCENICvolcano(objectname, regulonAUC, stratvar)

 The inputs to the SCENICvolcano function are the same as for specificity scoring.
 This step returns a volcano plot with differentially enriched TFs in red (and all other TFs in blue) as well as a CSV stats file containing p values and average log fold change values for every TF.
-Note, if the stratifying variable contains more than two unique groups, then this function will create volcano plots/stats files for all unique pairwise group comparisons.
+Note, comparisons can be done between any number of groups.
+If the stratifying variable contains more than two unique groups, then this function will create volcano plots/stats files for all unique pairwise group comparisons.

 Example implementation for a Suerat object named "x", regulonAUC file named "3.4_regulonAUC", and stratifying variabld named "CellType" in the object's metadata: